majianjia/QingStation/doc/anemometer.md

 It takes around `1` second.
 Zeroing can also perform during the operation, every hour or every `1 degC` temperature changes to maximize the accuracy.

 Because all `4` channels shared the same amplifier, they also share the minor bias if there is any so that will be cancelled out.
 The actual zero offsets of each channel are all at around `2046~2047`, very stable and accurate.
 But occasionally, there are some offset in one or all channels as the figure shows below.
-The east and west channel drifted up (The west also deformed quite much).
+The east and west channel drifted up.
+This measurement was dumped by the fault detection.(The west also deformed quite much).

 ![](figures/anemometer_zero_offset_example.png)

-In a calm wind, we can collect a set of zero-crossing as the baseline of zero wind speed reference.
+In the starting up,we can collect a set of zero-crossing for calm wind calibration.
 In the later measurement, to avoid the above offest issues, we use a dynamic zeroing method.
 Before each measurement start, we perform a ADC measurement without excitation to get the real-time zero to eliminate the offset from power sources or other.